sazlin/website/content/articles/2-Creating-a-website-Pelican.md

 So what's all this?

 * The `content` directory is essentially where the source files for your site live.
 The source for your articles will live there in addition to any resources, such as images, that you include in your articles.
-* The`output` directory is where your site's html, css, etc. will live and be served out of.
+* The`output` directory is where your site's html, css, etc. will build into.
 When you build your site the source files in your `content` directory will be built into output files in your `output` directory.
-* `fabfile.py` is a Python script used by Fabric, a deployment automation tool that we'll be using for this tutorial.
+* `fabfile.py` is a Python script used by [Fabric](http://www.fabfile.org/), a deployment automation tool that we'll be using for this tutorial.
 We'll use Fabric to build the site after we make edits, to serve the site locally for testing, and eventually to publish our site to GitHub.io
-*  pelicanconf.py is a configuration file used by Pelican to build the site.
+*  `pelicanconf.py` is a configuration file used by Pelican to build the site.
 We'll play with the settings in this file shortly.

 Let's see if we can give this site a first look-over.
 To do that we need to install Fabric and then use it to build and serve the site locally:

+	:::bash
     $ pip install fabric
 	...
 	$ fab build
 	...